A4Bio/ProteinInvBench/README.md

 ## Contribution and Contact

-For adding new features, looking for helps, or reporting bugs associated with `OpenCPD`, please open a [GitHub issue](https://github.com/A4Bio/OpenCPD/issues) and [pull request](https://github.com/A4Bio/OpenCPD/pulls) with the tag "new features", "help wanted", or "enhancement".
+For adding new features, looking for helps, or reporting bugs associated with `ProteinInvBench`, please open a [GitHub issue](https://github.com/A4Bio/OpenCPD/issues) and [pull request](https://github.com/A4Bio/OpenCPD/pulls) with the tag "new features", "help wanted", or "enhancement".
 Feel free to contact us through email if you have any questions.

 - Zhangyang Gao (gaozhangyang@westlake.edu.cn), Westlake University & Zhejiang University
 - Cheng Tan (tancheng@westlake.edu.cn), Westlake University & Zhejiang University